statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

   SignNextProposal(expectedProposal) -> inspect the proposalQueue, and if item[0] matches the supplied expectation, sign, dequeue, and prepare for sending to the counterparty
 ```

-**Note**: state channel security guarnatees depend on signed channel states.
+**Note**: state channel security guarantees depend on signed channel states.
 To that end, proposals sent over the wire are labelled with their turn number, and the signature sent with a proposal is a signature on the **resultant channel state** after the proposed `Add` or `Remove` is applied - not on the proposal data itself.

 ### Integration with virtualfunding protocols